Decryptu/minecraft-nbt-depth-checker/README.md

 ## Technical Background

-Minecraft uses NBT (Named Binary Tag) format to store various game data.
-The format allows for nested structures, but excessive nesting can lead to memory allocation issues.
-The default maximum NBT depth in Minecraft appears to be around 512 levels, though this can vary based on the specific version and implementation.
+Minecraft uses NBT (Named Binary Tag) format to store various game data in the level.dat file.
+While the format allows for nested structures, excessive nesting can lead to memory allocation issues.
+The error typically occurs when trying to load a world where the NBT structure has become too complex, often manifesting as a 2MB allocation error.